CarelessInternet/Ticketer/README.md

 #### Running the Bot

 Run the command `npm start` to run the bot in a development environment.<br>
-Run the command `npm run production` for a production environment (NEVER run this unless you're running the bot for production, and the bot is in [top.gg](https://top.gg))
+Run the command `npm run production` for a production environment (same as development but bot must be in top.gg)

 ## Issues